 Toni Vallee, Master steward McDowell Sonoran Conservancy, and Katy Lindberg RNC/COGNP, Lead steward McDowell Sonoran Conservancy Frazzled by the COVID-19 pandemic?
 Getting casita fever (but not from the virus)?
 There are proven ways to improve your physical and mental health during difficult times or everyday

 By Ryan Kemmer, Jerimiah Kent and Michael Umholtz, Arizona State University students In June 2020, the McDowell Sonoran Conservancy partnered with Arizona State University’s School of Computing, Informatics, and Decision Systems Engineering (CIDSE) to sponsor a capstone project.
 The project’s purpose statement detailed the need for a software application capable of automating emergence counts

-Our Summer 2020 Mountain Lines, magazine of the McDowell Sonoran Conservancy, is available now.
-Check out our web edition to learn about Tips for Enjoying the Preserve with our Equestrian Friends!, Architecture of the Desert, Whose Scat is That?, Connecting Youth to Nature, and so much more.
+Our Fall 2020 Mountain Lines, magazine of the McDowell Sonoran Conservancy, is available now.
+Check out our web edition to learn about Myths and Mysteries of the McDowells, Nature as Therapy, Education in the age of Covid, and so much more.